-If at any time the driver/front passenger quickly buckles then unbuckles the BeltMinder[®] feature for that seating position, the BeltMinder[®] is disabled for the current ignition cycle.
-The BeltMinder[®] feature will re-enable during the same ignition cycle if the occupant buckles and remains buckled for approximately 30 seconds.
+If at any time the driver/front passenger quickly buckles then unbuckles the safety belt for that seating position, the BeltMinder® is disabled for the current ignition cycle.
+The BeltMinder® feature will enable during the same ignition cycle if the occupant buckles and remains buckled for approximately 30 seconds.
 Confirmation is not given for the one time disable.

-Deactivating/activating the BeltMinder feature
+Deactivating/activating the BeltMinder® feature

-The driver and front passenger BeltMinder[®] are deactivated/activated independently.
+The driver and front passenger BeltMinder® are deactivated/activated independently.
 When deactivating/activating one seating position, do not buckle the other position as this will terminate the process.